MattShannon/bandmat/README.rst

   cython.
 - helper functions for converting between full and banded matrix representations.
-- certain linear algebra operations on banded matrices.
+- certain linear algebra operations on banded matrices, including computing the band of the inverse of a banded matrix.
-- an implementation of a fancy indexed += function for numpy arrays.
-  This is included for (the author's) convenience and is not directly related to banded matrix manipulation.

 Only square banded matrices are supported by this package.